-Facebook isn’t just for stalking and procrastinating.
-Follow these UX and UI focused pages and groups to keep up to date with all things mobile and web design.
+Follow these UX and UI Facebook groups to keep up to date with all things mobile and web design.
+Because Facebook isn’t (just) for stalking and procrastinating.

 Facebook is, to put it mildly, a pretty big deal.
 With 1.5 billion users worldwide and quarterly earnings of over 5bn USD, the original social media platform is an absolute behemoth of online networking.
-For UX and UI professionals, this means you have instant access to a global community of fellow digital product designers; and what’s more, groups can help you network with potential clients if you’re looking to increase sales or brand recognition.
+For professionals seeking to improve their UX design process, this means instant access to a global community of fellow designers thanks to Facebook’s UX groups and pages.
+And what’s more, groups can help you network with potential clients if you’re looking to increase sales or brand recognition.

 Pages are more likely to be leveraged by existing publications or businesses trying to get their content out there.
-That’s not to say they’re not a great way to keep up to speed: following industry related pages means that you’ll stay current on upcoming events and technology trends without having to search for information independently.
+That’s not to say they’re not a great way to keep up to speed: following industry related pages means that you’ll stay current on UX design processes, UX best practices and UI design trends without having to search for information independently.

-So Facebook groups and pages are useful for UX and UI professionals, but how do you cut through a homefeed full of pictures of kittens and exes to get to the stuff that will take your mobile and app design to the next level?
+So Facebook UX groups and pages are useful for UX and UI professionals, but how do you cut through a homefeed full of cat pictures and exes to get to the stuff that will take your mobile and app design to the next level?

-We’ve rounded up 7 groups that post regular, informed content about user experience, user interaction and app development; create your own dedicated reading list and stay ahead of the UX/UI curve.
+We’ve rounded up 7 UX groups that post regular, informed content about user experience, user interaction and app development.
+Create your own dedicated reading list and stay ahead of the UX/UI curve.

 Associated with the website of the same name, Useful Usability aims to provide insightful usability content, plus tools and tips to improve ROI on websites and apps.
 With almost daily posts on topics such as usability testing tools, design patterns and future trends, Useful Usability is a great resource of curated UX/UI content from around the web